 Bath, Books, and Bed!

 After dinner, we divide duties between clearing dishes and cleaning up the kitchen and giving little kids a bath.
 I always make a point to find pajamas and begin diffusing lavender essential oil in the kids’ bedrooms while they finish up their baths.

 Lots of people love lavender essential oil for nights but we prefer diffusing Young Living Peace & Calming essential oil blend at night.
-It has the wonderful effect on our kids of helping them find a peaceful state of mind – even if they don’t feel quite tired yet.
+It has a wonderful effect on our kids in helping them find a peaceful state of mind – even if they don’t feel quite tired yet.
 If I don’t have any Peace & Calming (I use it a lot!) then I will diffuse cedarwood essential oil instead which has the same effect!
 That peaceful state of mind is a much gentler transition to bed than the rushing around we used to do.

 The best part of our night is reading with the kids while they are in this peaceful, calm state of mind.
 Each of our young kids gets to pick a book.
 And our oldest often makes an appearance to read to her sisters before they go to sleep.
 This is also a really special time for the girls to have with their daddy who doesn’t get to be home as often as I do.
 That quiet time together lets them chat about their day, make big plans for the weekend, and tell silly stories.